 Bricks Take to Landfill Unused construction materials are accepted by Habitat for Humanity Truckee Meadows, which is a non-profit housing organization based in Reno.
-Habitat for Humanity Truckee Meadows1775 Kuenzli St., Reno NV 89502 | (775) 323-5511Map & Directions Bricks = C&D Waste Bricks are considered construction and demolition (C&D) waste, and can be dropped off at the landfill.
-For complete information about disposal of the full range of construction materials, visit the Construction & Demolition Guidelines and Rates.
+Habitat for Humanity Truckee Meadows1775 Kuenzli St., Reno NV 89502 | (775) 323-5511Map & Directions Bricks = C&D Waste Bricks are considered construction and demolition (C&D) waste.
+For complete information about disposal of the full range of construction materials, visit the Construction & Demolition page.
 Don't Throw Away Bricks Bricks are a common building material that are in high demand and can be easily repurposed.
 Construction debris also must be disposed of properly; otherwise, heavy metals can leach into the soil, contaminating the environment.
 Plan Before Demolition Bricks are more likely to be repurposed if the bricks are structurally sound.
 Recover more high quality bricks by sorting them during the demolition instead of after.
 For smaller demolition projects, you can pile bricks separately from other waste and neatly stack them.
 Ways to Reduce Sell to Habitat for Humanity Reuse or give away bricks whenever possible.
 If you don’t have another project planned, try selling them to a salvage company, or anywhere that sells used building materials, such as the Habitat for Humanity ReStore.